All Episodes

 They're not the kind of people that want to share.

-When they get what they want after they've scored, they then make deals with administrations through regulations of the industry that they're in.
+Crony capitalism, probably one of the best ways to define it, when they get what they want, after they've scored, they then make deals with administrations through regulations of the industry that they're in.

-Then they support regulations on their own business that prevent their competitors from entering the market or if they're already in the market from doing well as well.
+After they've scored, after they've already made their bounty, then they support regulations on their own business that prevent their competitors from entering the market or if they're already in the market from doing well as well.

 It can also be a furtherance of self-interest in a non-market way, a way in which government is used to advantage them and them alone against others.

-You do everything you can to shut down the Keystone pipeline so that Warren Buffett's trains don't suffer any number of ways these things happen.
+You do everything you can to shut down the Keystone Pipeline so that Warren Buffett's trains don't suffer.

-And then there's another characteristic that's not all that prevalent but it's out there and that's people who are ashamed of their own success.
+And then there's another characteristic that's not all that prevalent, but it's out there, and that's people who are ashamed of their own success.

 Liberal capitalists who think they'll be targets if they are too obvious in their success.